 In 1968 a 1200cc Munch Indian Scout was introduced.
 Later models included the Titan 1800 (1990) and Titan 2000 (1991)

-1) Some of the information above is extracted from an archive of a site by a writer whose grasp of reality is best described as tenuous.
+1. Some of the information above is extracted from an archive of a site of questionable veracity.
+See JF.

 Sat Oct 10 2015

 Munch in Australia

 Yes there were two Munch bikes at the Melbourne Motor Show and the 1300cc was sold to Bill, a friend of mine, he paid $5300.oo at the time when the next highest price bike was a BMW R?? at aprox $2100.oo.
 Bill took me for a ride on this 1300cc bike along the Esplanade from Elwood to St Kilda past the marina and that is the closest I have ever come to being left behind off a m/cycle, I saw 107mph come up and he was in second gear then throttling off and shuffling down through the upper gears back to thirty mph the legal speed on that road.
 Great memories.

 In answer to the 2006 enquiry re.
 Mammoths in Australia, there were two imported in 1974,a 1200cc tourer, and the super sports 1300.
 As a journalist,I road tested the the 1300 rocket-ship for a motorcycle magazine in 1974.
 What blast that was!
 I believe there was just one other imported later, the price three times that of the new R90S BMW, which I also road tested, but for a different publication.
 Lester Morris, Sydney.